 Coming to a Business Analyst:

 - Senior Business Analyst

 - Strategy Leader

-Be it a Data Science role or a Business Analysis role, the number of job opportunities are virtually endless.
+Be it a Data Science role or a Business Analysis one, the number of job opportunities are virtually endless.
 The concepts are very elegant to learn and implement to solve a variety of problems.
-Be it data science and business analytics salary, the numbers have been nothing but impressive both in the USA and the rest of the world.
+Be it Data Science and Business Analytics salary, the numbers have been nothing but impressive both in the USA and the rest of the world.

 An important aspect to take away here is that each of these career paths has numerous advantages.
 Depending on what your inclination is and the factors mentioned above, you could go on and consider one of these top career paths to follow!